SAFEGUARDING/CHILD PROTECTION POLICY

 Procedure in Light of Cause for Concern Relating to MAF Personnel

 Any suspicions concerning MAF personnel must be treated most seriously.
 Anything suspicious must be reported and the appropriate forms must go directly to the safeguarding lead.
-If the concern relates to the safeguarding lead, the Chair of MAF, Maggie Docherty, should be informed as soon as possible.
-Contact details are – margaretdoc13@gmail.com If allegations concern an adult, who is known to be working with MAF, that person will be suspended whilst the incident is investigated internally.
+If the concern relates to the safeguarding lead, the Chair of MAF, Peter McCrossan, should be informed as soon as possible.
+Contact details are – petergmccrossan@gmail.com.
+If allegations concern an adult, who is known to be working with MAF, that person will be suspended whilst the incident is investigated internally.
 As with all safeguarding/child protection referrals and concerns, it may be necessary to pass the information to the appropriate authorities for further investigation.

 SAFEGUARDING/CHILD PROTECTION POLICY